 What matters most to you?
 Being able to recognize your children?
 Being independent?
 Being able to spend time with the ones you love?

-The final step is to give me and your doctor the advance directive and to notify those in your life that you've named me as your health care power of attorney.
+The final step is to give me and your doctor the completed advance directive and to notify those in your life that you've named me as your health care agent.

 Sometimes, conflicts at the end of life occur due to uncertainty over who has the authority to make medical decisions for the patient.
 Notifying everyone who could potentially be involved can help avoid this problem.